CORPORATE GOVERNANCE HIGHLIGHTS

 PHINMA Corporation (the "Corporation") believes that good governance is an integral component of sound business management and exerts every effort necessary to ensure compliance within the organization.

 In accordance with the State’s policy to actively promote corporate governance reforms aimed to raise investor confidence, develop capital market and help achieve high sustained growth for the corporate sector and the economy, the Board of Directors, Management, and Employees of PHINMA Corporation commit to the principles and best practices contained in the Manual on Good Corporate Governance approved in August 2002 and as amended in March 2004, February 2008, March 2011, June 2014.
 The Manual was further amended to substantially adopt the 2016 Code of Corporate Governance for Publicly-Listed Companies in May 2017 and March 2018.
 Relevant provisions from the 2019 Revised Corporation Code of the Philippines (R.A.
-11232) were incorporated into the Manual in November 2020.
+11232) were incorporated into the Manual in November 2020 and in Novermber 2022.

 CODE OF BUSINESS CONDUCT AND ETHICS